digital-fabric/extralite/README.md

 iterator.each { |r| ... }
 ```

-### Value Transforms in Prepared Queries
+### Transforms in Prepared Queries

 Prepared queries can automatically transform their result sets by setting a
+transform proc or object.
+If a transform proc is provided, the proc will be
-transform block.
-The transform block receives values according to the query mode
+invoked according to the query mode (hash, array or splat).
+To set a transform
-(hash, array or splat).
-To set a transform you can pass a block to one of the
-`Database#prepare_xxx` methods, or use `Query#transform`:
+proc you can pass a block to one of the `Database#prepare_xxx` methods, or use
+`Query#transform=`:

 ```ruby
 q = db.prepare('select * from items where id = ?') { |h| Item.new(h) }